 A modern version of Gumtree.
 Wins the race for ease of use combined with zero cost.
 You’ll have people knocking on your door right away, especially if it’s a weekend.
 It’s much more local than eBay, meaning postage is not a hassle and big items are easy to shift fast.

 However the inconvenience of stamps is replaced by tyre kickers who may or may not show up as promised.
 The haggling is fierce, so factor that into your asking price or practise your firm stance.
 Running multiple listings can become hectic, so have a spreadsheet or some sticky notes on hand to record what’s going on with your listings.

 The rating system is quite buried, so it’s the Wild West of selling.
 Sometimes after I am caught up in the excitement of selling, I am left wondering why I have just told my address to a stranger for the sake of $7.50.
 And also let them know that nobody will be home next weekend.
 Oops.

 Also whenever I log on to check or upload a listing, I am pulled into a reel of recommendations and find myself coveting rather than decluttering.
 What’s in it for Facebook and why is it free to use?
 I suspect it’s data mining.
 Oh well, sign me up.
 I have already sold my soul to the devil 100 times over.

 Pros for sellers: Highly visible, fast-paced, responsive.

-Cons for sellers: Can feel a bit sketchy (I only give out my address after payment, or if pickup is imminent), time consuming, hectic, items do not relist automatically, so check in with them.
+Cons for sellers: Can feel a bit sketchy (I only give out my address after payment, or if pickup is imminent).
+It is also time consuming, hectic, and items do not relist automatically, so check in with them.

 The amateur seller will find Marketplace the best bang for buck.
 It’s a bit lawless but it does the job, especially for sellers and scammers. eBay is good for small, post-worthy items you want a broad market for.